Your choice will double and your pains be halved.

-Probably, the deepest cause of not finding is our prejudiced mental set of linear dry reason; not appreciating that to be permanently on the lookout for something new and irregular is a very profitable attitude in life.
+Probably, the deepest cause of not finding is our prejudiced mental set of linear dry, "value-free" reason; not appreciating that to be permanently on the lookout for something new and irregular is a very profitable attitude in life.

 The strange thing is that in my wanderings I am not an attentive person, one to see details, I do not scan or analyse everything: I rather gaze with nonchalance, let my eyes roam and grasp spontaneously the shape of the whole, free to observe what stands out from background; the salient within the form.
-The instinct of the gatherer is a curiosity for dissimilar impressions; but I become alert to having found something because I also sense potential promise or threat, beauty and usefulness in everything different.
+The similar and the different.
+The instinct of the gatherer is a curiosity for dissimilar impressions; but I become alert to having found something because I also sense potential promise or threat, beauty and usefulness in everything different and new.

 The strategy of the gatherer and the one of the searcher are radically different.

-The searcher - who is a hunter - would go to the flea market - or the huge flea market that is the world around us - pushing ahead his goal with a set vision of what he wants to find and get; he may discover - with luck - that thing he was after; but the statistical chance is meagre; or instead he may renounce seeking and will reasonably prefer to change "profession".
+The searcher - I would say he is a hunter - would go to the flea market - or the huge flea market that is the world around us - pushing ahead his goal with a set vision of what he wants to find and get; he may discover - with luck - that thing he was after; but the statistical chance is meagre; or instead he may renounce seeking and will reasonably prefer to change "profession".
 Better cultivate, create, manufacture or build that which he seeks.
-Here comes the heavy-handed way to interact with nature.
+Here comes the industrious, heavy-handed way to interact with nature.
 Exit the light foot-path!

-The gatherer is a modest innovator who uses mainly that upon which he comes across, often in some new way, on some new path ; he will not inspect and comb the flea market to find this or that precise and usually rare item he needs.
-He is out and open to see what interesting things are there to find.
+The gatherer is a modest innovator who uses - often in some new way, on some new path - mainly that upon which he comes across ; he will not inspect and comb the flea market to find this or that precise and usually rare item he needs.
+Instead, he is out and open to see what interesting things are there to find.